ytorg/Yotter/README.md

 9. Go to "http://localhost:5000/" and enjoy.

-### Updating to new versions:
+### Updating to newer versions:
-**IMPORTANT: Before updating to new versions, it is recommended to always export your data on `Settings>ExportData`.
-A major version update could have changes on the whole database and you may be forced to remove and reset the database!**
+**IMPORTANT: Before updating to newer versions, always export your data on `Settings>Export Data`.
+A major version update could have changes on the whole database and you may be forced to remove and reset the database (only when running locally)!**

 1. Navigate to the git repository (the one you cloned when installing).

 2. Pull new changes:
     - `git pull`

 4. Install new packages (if any):
    - `pip install -r requirements.txt`
    > It may be that there are no new packages to install.
 In that case, all requirements will be satisfied.